comses-education/github-starter-course/README.md

 ### Assignment 1

-There are three tasks in this assignment:
+We will complete three tasks in this assignment:

 1. make changes to an existing file in this repository, `homework-edits.md`
 2. add a new file with the GitHub web interface, named `add-github-web.md`